The Greater Salem Chamber of Commerce held an Open House on Friday evening to discuss future plans and gain input from members.

 Howe says the chamber board has already accomplished one goal.

-“We have brand new website.
-Our old website is gone, so if you go to salemilchamber.community, you can already see the value to our membership has increased.
+“We have a brand new website.
+Our old website is gone, so if you go to salemilchamber.community, you can already see that the value to our membership has increased.
 We have so many options that are coming up through there, potential podcasts in the future with training, lessons, and tips, things like that.
-I encourage everyone to get on there and browse what is there, and if they have any questions, critiques, or suggestions, we are all ears and willing to take everything into consideration.
+I encourage everyone to get on there and browse what is there, and if they have any questions, critiques, or suggestions, we are all ears and willing to consider everything.”

-The website contains a listing of members and a community calendar.
+The website includes a member listing and a community calendar.

-Howe says they are not yet advertising for a new executive director and still need to also decide if the position will be fulltime or part-time.
+Howe says they are not yet advertising for a new executive director and still need to decide if the position will be full-time or part-time.

 “We want to make sure the chamber is heading in the right direction and being a value first before we just try to throw someone in that seat.
-We want to create a position that’s also value, being good stewards of the membership and having someone that’s also going to feel that same way.
+We want to create a position that’s also valuable, being good stewards of the membership, and having someone who’s also going to feel that same way.

 The chamber board has decided not to hold the awards gala this year as they reorganize.
 The annual Golf Outing has been set for May 15th at the Salem County Club.
-The monthly luncheons have been reestablished for the 4th Tuesday of each month at the Salem Elk’s.
-The first one will be March 26th when Salem Mayor Nic Farley will present the State of the City Message.
+The monthly luncheons have been reestablished for the 4th Tuesday of each month at the Salem Elks.
+The first one will be on March 26th, when Salem Mayor Nic Farley will present the State of the City Message.